 29. Dopp Kits and Gear Bags Made of Recycled Bike Tires

-These handsome gear bags and dopp kits are made of recycled bicycle tires.
+These handsome gear bags are made of recycled bicycle tires and available in various sizes.
 This makes them not only sustainable and useful, but also waterproof.
-The gear bags would be especially useful for electronics cords, jewelry, make-up and small tools. ($16 for gear bags, $46 for dopp kits)
+The gear bags would be especially useful for electronics cords, jewelry, make-up and small tools. ($12-$30)

 30. Small Travel Journal